acristoffers/Lachesis/README.md

 is developed as part of my scientific initiation project, named _Plataformas de baixo custo para controle de processos_ (low-cost platform for process control), developed at CEFET-MG (Brazil) under the supervision of Prof.
 Dr. Valter Leite.
-The project was developed through a FAPEMIG scholaship.
+The project was developed through a FAPEMIG scholarship.

 This application allows you to configure the hardware, execute system response tests and run controllers with an easy to use interface.
 The used input and